How to choose the baseline probability that a clinical hypothesis is true

-Instead, to understand the strength of evidence implied by p values, they are best conceptualised by clinicians as likelihood ratios that can convert a Pre-Test Probability (Pre-TP; aka prior probability) that a hypothesis is true into a Post-Test Probability (Post-TP; aka posterior probability), where the trial conducted is considered “the test” of the hypothesis and the p value attempts to represent the results and accuracy of this “test”.
+Instead, to understand the strength of evidence implied by p values, they are best conceptualised by clinicians as likelihood ratios that can convert a Pre-Test Probability (Pre-TP; aka prior probability) that a hypothesis is true into a Post-Test Probability (Post-TP; aka posterior probability), where the trial conducted is considered “the test” of the hypothesis and accuracy of this “test”.
 How to perform this conversion calculation is explained in this article.

 However the question then remains – how does one choose a Pre-TP that the hypothesis being evaluated is true upon which we can apply Bayesian conversions to obtain Post-TP?

 In the world of EBM 2.0 the choice of a specific Pre-TP is likely to be one of the most controversial aspects of trial interpretation as there is no exact science to guide us.
 We will need to combine evaluations of biological plausibility together with prior evidence to come up with an estimate and while attempting to keep the process as objective as possible, there will unavoidably be a substantial element of of subjectivity.

 Once we have a Pre-TP estimate we can use the Bayesian methodology to calculate Post-TP which then becomes the Pre-TP for future research.
 So then, probably the most fundamental question is what should be our initial baseline Pre-TP for a clinical hypothesis being evaluated before we have any significant evidence to guide our estimate.